List of General Hospital characters introduced in the 2010s: Storylines

 Munro has an idea Tracy Quartermaine (Jane Elliot) has an Infectious disease.
 Hamilton Finn or just simply Finn is contacted by Monica Quartermaine (Charleson) to treat Tracy after chief of neuropathology, Matthew Mayes, confirms Tracy does not have cancer.
 Finn comes to General Hospital to treat Tracy.
 He immediately clashes with chief of staff Liesl Obrecht (Kathleen Gati).
 When Finn and Munro are conferring about Tracy's biopsy, Mayes is displeased they chose to look at his patient's chart without his permission.
 Finn diagnoses Tracy with having ingested worms.
 The worms are attacking her brain.
 Finn wants to put Tracy on medication, but Obrecht refuses since he is not on the hospital staff.
 He has Monica fill the prescription.
 While walking Tracy around the hospital, she has another seizure.
 Finn tells the Quartermaine family she needs surgery.
 Monica finds a syringe in his locker and suspends him.
 In mid June 2016, Hayden Barnes (Budig) is talking with Finn.
 He asks her to get a notebook out of his locker.
 He tells her he has caught a rare disease.
 It was later revealed he was framed by Tracy's ex-husband and district attorney Paul Hornsby (Richard Burgi).

 Sasha Gilmore

 Sasha Gilmore is a fictional character on the ABC soap opera General Hospital.
 Sofia Mattsson portrayed the role from September 18, 2018, to July 18, 2025.

 Casting

-Helena Mattsson (pictured, 2015) pinch-hit for sister Sofia Mattsson for two episodes in February 2022.
+Helena Mattsson (pictured) pinch-hit for sister Sofia for two episodes in February 2022.

 Sofia joined the show initially in a short-term capacity, appearing from September 18 to December 12, 2018.
 She returned on February 5 of the following year in a recurring capacity.
 On February 16, 2022, it was announced Sofia's sister, Helena Mattsson would temporarily portray Sasha for two episodes.
 She appeared on February 17 and February 23, 2022, with Sofia returning on March 4.
 In July 2025, Sofia departed the role, citing her desire to explore other acting opportunities.